14 Couples Retreats Near NYC That Make for the Perfect Weekend Getaway

 2. Shou Sugi Ban House (Water Mill, New York)

-Japan may be out of the question this Valentine’s Day, but you can book a four-day trip to Shou Sugi Ban House, a Japanese-inspired wellness retreat inspired by the ryokans of rural Japan.
+Japan may be out of the question this Valentine’s Day, but you can book a four-day trip to Shou Sugi Ban House, a Japanese-inspired wellness retreat inspired by the ryokans of rural Japan, which has extensive safety protocols in place ATM.
 For couples seeking relaxation, self-care and spiritual healing, this luxury Hamptons property is for you.
-Each of the 13 rooms are light-drenched, minimalist and neutral with wood-framed beds and soaking tubs.
-Each stay is complemented by a personalized nutrition, meditation and spa program, and couples can enjoy yoga or floating meditation classes, cooking workshops, beach walks, hot and cold hydrotherapy pools, saunas and more.
+Each of the 13 studios are light-drenched, minimalist and neutral with wood-framed beds and soaking tubs.
+Each stay is complemented by a personalized nutrition, meditation and spa program, with the aforementioned spa currently operating at 50 percent capacity, though it’s worth noting that the hydrotherapy and thermal suite are closed until further notice should you wish to partake.
+Couples can still enjoy yoga or floating meditation classes, cooking workshops, beach walks, and more.

 337 Montauk Hwy., Water Mill, New York; shousugibanhouse.com